brightspot/react-examples/marked-text/README.md

 ## How everything works

-JS Classes give you the power to customize Brightspot, add new classes, create endpoints, and much more with JavaScript (TypeScript).
-One powerful feature Brightspot provides is ease of content modeling and querying for content data with GraphQL.
+#### 1. Creating content types that can use a RTE field

-`brightspot/src/examples/marked-text`.
-This directory contains the JS Classes files that are uploaded to Brightspot:
+[CustomRichTextToolbar.ts](brightspot/src/brightspot/example/marked_text/CustomRichTextToolbar.ts) This is the custom toolbar used in this example, setup to use rich-text HTML elements.

-`Article.ts` This is the content type used to create the Article.
+[Article.ts](brightspot/src/brightspot/example/marked_text/Article.ts): This is the data modal for the `Article` content type used to create the Article.

-- The body of the content type uses `@RichText` decorator to change this to a rich-text field, importing the `CustomRichToolbar` as its toolbar:
+- The body of the content type uses the `@RichText` decorator to mark the field as a rich-text field, importing the `CustomRichToolbar` as its toolbar:

 ```js
   @RichText({